-- In the same episode, it's revealed that Mea's previous household did the same to their house when they found that Shizuku was not able to give them a good explanation for their travels; she could not prevent this one.
+- It's revealed that Mea's previous household burned their house when they found that Shizuku was not able to give them a good explanation for their travels; she could not prevent this one.

 - Emma by Jane Austen: Harriet Smith throws her rather pathetic mementos of Mr Elton into a fire after having shown them to Emma, her friend she looks up to.
 They were not exactly a couple, but Harriet had been in love with him.

 - In Season 4, Rachel's crush, Joshua, has to buy a lot of new clothes as his ex-wife set all his old clothes on fire.
+Apparently, the only things he was able to save were the suit he was currently wearing and "what turned out to be a skirt".
 He later reveals he keeps on buying clothes since he likes Rachel.